-In an effort to upgrade and bridges, the maintain these Authority has customized Bridge Management FHWA Program, known as the PONTIS program, incorporating inspection forms for transit and railroad bridges, loadings for transit and railroad cars and other relevant information pertaining to transit and railroad bridges.
+In an effort to upgrade and bridges, maintain these the Authority has customized the FHWA Bridge Management Program, known as the PONTIS program, incorporating inspection forms for transit and railroad bridges, loadings for transit and railroad cars and other relevant information pertaining to transit and railroad bridges.
 This program is used to evaluate the condition of each bridge based on the results of inspection and live load rating analysis.
 These reports are then used to establish a priority list for the rehabilitation/reconstruction of the bridges.
 A bridge inspection program is tailored to ensure that all the bridges receive adequate attention.
 The frequency and type of inspection for each bridge depends on the structural condition of the bridge.
-For instance, Routine and Fracture Critical Inspections are done every 24 months, Posted Bridges and bridges with Condition Rating values less than 4 are inspected every 12 months and bridges that are prone to collision damages are inspected every 6 months.
-Live Load Rating is performed every 10 years.
+For instance, Routine and Fracture Critical Inspections are done every 24 months, Posted Bridges and bridges with Condition Rating values less than 4 are inspected every 12 months and bridges that are prone to collision damages are inspected every 10 years.
 A priority listing for the maintenance of bridges (rehabilitation/replacement) is then established based on the inspection and rating values.